 Washburn County boasts some of the most scenic snowmobiling in the state.
-Over 240 miles of groomed trails wind through public forests covering literally hundreds of thousands of acres.
+Over 240 miles of groomed trails wind through public forests and across private land covering literally hundreds of thousands of acres.
 Washburn County is unmatched for wilderness sledding that is close to lodging and amenities.
 Our local trails link to the largest network of snowmobile trails in the Midwest.
 Hard-working local snowmobile clubs have developed a top-notch trail system that crosses public and private lands, lakes, streams and bridges.
 The varied terrain includes hardwood and evergreen forests, wetlands and farm fields.
 You'll see towering pines, rolling hills and deep valleys.
 Nearly 1,000 lakes in the area offer more than 30,000 acres of lake riding.
 Most trails are maintained from early December through March, depending on conditions.
 Always check trail conditions prior to riding.
 Many of our trails cross private land so please be respectful of our landowners who have so generously allowed us to build a trail across their property.

 Request your FREE trail map.

 - Rolling Hills Snowmobile and ATV Club Jim Dienstl (715) 635-8661

 - Birchwood Bobcat Riders (715) 354-7413

 Snowmobile Rules and Regulations

 - Visit the Trail Conditions area for up-to-date information on recreational trails or call 1-800-367-3306 to hear trail conditions 24/7.

 The Tuscobia Trail has 51 miles of trail located on an abandoned railroad grade starting in Birchwood and going east to Park Falls.